WATCH: Massive dust storm swallows town in western Kansas

 WICHITA, Kan.
-(KSNW) — As high winds blow through the state of Kansas, Colby and nearby towns are getting hit with a dust storm on Friday.
+(KSNW) — As high winds blew through the state of Kansas Friday, cameras captured the town of Colby getting swallowed up by a massive dust storm.

-The dust can be seen from KSN’s SkyView cameras.
+Nexstar’s KSN captured the massive particle cloud moving over Colby.
 Click the player above to watch.
+A KSN viewer also sent this video of dust on a ranch near Syracuse, Kansas.

-Two KSN viewers also sent us videos of the dust.
-Levi Ricker shot one video at a ranch near Syracuse, and Sarah Chase took two videos from a FedEx facility in Colby:
+In between updates on various local dust storm warnings Friday afternoon, National Weather Service’s office in Goodland, Kansas tweeted to the state’s western neighbor: “Heads up I-70 in Kit Carson County, CO!
+Wall of dust coming your way!
+Pull over now and turn off your lights!”

 - Avoid driving into or through a dust storm if possible.